gpslab/domain-event/docs/usage/raise_in_self.md

 ## Change default event name resolver

 You can change default event name resolver.
+You can use one of the predefined resolvers:

+* `EventClassResolver` - use [class name](http://php.net/manual/en/function.get-class.php) as event name;
+* `EventClassLastPartResolver` - use the last part of class name as event name.
+See [examples](#resolve-event-name);
+* `NamedEventResolver` - expects `NamedEventInterface` type event and use method `NamedEventInterface::getName()` for get event name.

 Create a named domain event first

 ```php
 use GpsLab\Domain\Event\NamedEventInterface;